Public Support For Marijuana Legalization In Maryland Fades Slightly, Poll Finds

 As for independents, 63% support it and 35% oppose it.

-Political affiliations and ideologies aside, the results indicate most Maryland residents support legalization, regardless of their age, education, geography, gender, and race.
+Political affiliations and ideologies aside, the results indicate most Maryland residents support legalization, no matter their age, education, geography, gender, and race.

-While two bills that would legalize recreational marijuana were not taken up in the Maryland General Assembly’s 2021 session, leaders of both chambers have expressed an interest advancing legislation in 2022, according to the Marijuana Policy Project.
+While two bills that would legalize recreational marijuana were not taken up in the Maryland General Assembly’s 2021 session, leaders of both chambers have expressed an interest advancing legislation in 2022, according to the Marijuana Policy Project (MPP).READ MORE: Pumpkins Are The Latest Affected By The Supply Chain Shortage

 One selling point for lawmakers is the financial impact of legalization.
 State Sen. Brian Feldman said previously the taxation of legalized marijuana could generate an estimated $300 million in revenue for the state’s coffers.